 Become a data analysis expert that drives actionable business decisions.

-Deepen your knowledge of analytics and data-driven decision-making with a master’s in business analytics from George Mason University.
+Deepen your knowledge of analytics and data-driven decision-making with a master’s in business analytics from the Costello College of Business at George Mason University.

 To inform their strategies organizations increasingly depend on data and those who can understand and interpret it.
-Become an in-demand, data-savvy professional with strong decision-making and analytical skills with Mason's STEM-designated master of science in business analytics (MSBA).
-When you graduate, you will have all the tools needed to leverage data strategically and solve modern business challenges.
-Through this program, you will learn the latest data analysis techniques - data visualization, statistical modeling, data mining, machine learning, and much more.
+Become an in-demand, data-savvy professional with strong decision-making and analytical skills with Mason's STEM-designated master of science in business analytics (MSBA) program.
+Graduate with all the tools you need to leverage data strategically and solve modern business challenges, and learn the latest data analysis techniques - data visualization, statistical modeling, data mining, machine learning, and much more.

-Build diverse business skills, broader insights, and confidence while expanding your professional network by connecting with your classmates and our international alumni network of more than 35,000 members.
+Build diverse business skills, broader insights, and confidence while expanding your professional network.
+Connect with your classmates and our international alumni network of more than 36,000 members.
 Benefit from a dedicated career services team that offers you personalized career coaching, employment and networking opportunities, and planning services for life.